cloudmaven/documentation/pages/mydoc/cloud_intro.md

 ### Getting started

-Your access to the cloud proceeds based on having a *cloud account* which is like an email account.
-Your account ID gets you access (through a web browser) to a cloud console where you allocate and manage resources.
-For example suppose you have both some data and some processing code.
-You can log in to your cloud account, allocate a machine (for which you will pay an hourly rate, for example 3 cents per hour) and get login credentials for that machine; all from your browser.
-Once you have those credentials you can use WinSCP to copy both your code and your data to your rented cloud computer.
-You can compile your code and run an analysis on the data; and you can recover the results again using WinSCP back to your laptop.
+Your access to the cloud depends on you having a *cloud account* like an email account.
+Your account ID gets you access through a web browser to a cloud console where you allocate and manage resources.
+Suppose you have both data and code on your Windows PC.
+You want to get a powerful machine to run some analysis; here are the steps:
+* Log in to your cloud account
+* Allocate a Linux machine (for which you will pay an hourly rate, for example 47 cents per hour
+* Download the login credentials for that machine
+* Use WinSCP to copy your code and data to that rented cloud computer
+* Compile and run your code
+* Recover the results using WinSCP

-Therefore to get started you will need an account.
-There are four approaches (at least!):
+There are many more details but this example covers the basic framework of getting something done on the cloud.
+To get started you will need an account.
+There are at least four approaches open to you:

 1. Cloud novice approach: Get a [$100 free credit account on AWS](https://aws.amazon.com/free/) or a [$200 free credit account on Microsoft Azure](https://azure.microsoft.com/en-us/free).
 Both require you to enter credit card info.
 This is like giving your hotel your credit card in case you break the TV.